-17 In cold (winter) and dry (summer) ground conditions, peripatus move further into logs and stumps where they become increasingly hard to find.
+&lt;sup>17 In cold (winter) and dry (summer) ground conditions, peripatus move further into logs and stumps where they become increasingly hard to find.

-- appear to be unaffected by habitat edges, so suitable logs can be placed up to the edge of an area (Department of Conservation 2014).
-It is essential that there are less-decayed wood supplies adjacent to the release sites, as these will provide suitable future habitat. - To maximise the success of the peripatus translocations, translocations should if reasonably practicable occur into the Pest Management Area (PMA, see Chapter 9).
+To maximise the success of the peripatus translocations, translocations should if reasonably practicable occur into the Pest Management Area (PMA, see Chapter 9).